Some time ago I had a chance to interview a great artificial intelligence researcher and Chief AI Scientist in Lindera, Arash Azhand.

 The whole team in Lindera is at the moment around 30 people.
 It contains a few separate teams.

 - We have a sales team together with our CEO and CFO that are trying to push forward our product technology to customers.

 - We have a customer success team.
-The key members of customer success team go to the customers, present products at the customer’s place, provide help and service, and try to get their feedback in order for us to improve our product.
+The key members of the customer success team go to the customers, present products at the customer’s place, provide help and service, and try to get their feedback in order for us to improve our product.

 - My team at the moment, together with me, is six persons, and we develop these core AI technologies.
-We develop the algorithms for computer vision algorithms, the recommendations and also for the gait parameter calculation.
+We develop the algorithms for computer vision algorithms, the recommendations, and also for the gait parameter calculation.

 Our main focus in data science is both research and development.